Knowing when to transition from a toddler bed to a twin bed isn’t always clear. Learn the typical age range —and the circumstances—that kids switch.

 - Add a bed rail to the twin bed.
 Want to go straight to a twin bed?
-Push it against the wall on one side, and add a bed rail to the other.
+Push it against the wall, and add a bed rail to the other side of the bed.
 Make sure to get a rail specifically for a twin bed like this (they’re different from those that go on toddler beds).

 - Get fun new bedding.
-You’ll likely need to get new bedding, especially if this is the first twin bed in your house.
+You’ll likely need to get new bedding, blankets, and pillows, especially if this is the first twin bed in your house.
 Grab new ones your child will love and get excited about, so she has another reason to qualm the anxieties she might have.

 What other parents say

-I surveyed my Facebook page to see when parents decided to transition from a toddler bed to a twin bed, and this is what they had to say:
+I surveyed my Facebook page to see when parents decided to transition from a toddler bed to a twin bed, and this is what they said:

 “Just shy of 3.
 We actually went from cribs to full size beds for them.
 We did the memory foam bumpers that go under the sheets.
-It is also nice that the beds are big enough for when we have to snuggle them to sleep on a bad night or when they are sick.“
+It is also nice that the beds are big enough for when we have to snuggle them to sleep on a bad night or for story time.“

 “Funny you ask this!
 My twins are 4.5 and looking into bunk beds right now!
-My oldest was about 5 when we bought him his big boy bed.
+My oldest was about 5 when we bought him his bigger bed.
 We are very slow at doing things in our house!“

 “A little over 2.“

 “3.75 years-old.
-They love their new big boy beds but they still want us to sleep in their room with them.”
+He loves his new big boy bed but he still wants us to sleep in his room with him.”

 “About 15 months old.
 He’d climb out of his crib getting wedged upside down between the crib and wall.”

-As you can see, knowing when to transition from toddler bed to twin bed has less to do with a one-age-fits-all number and more to do with your particular circumstances.
+As you can see, when to transition from a toddler bed to a twin bed isn’t a one-age-fits-all number and more about your particular circumstances.